-When all assigned waveforms in a label are overlaid with the Bus option, the value of the data is displayed in the base selected in the Listing menu to the right of each new transition in the waveform display.
-This happens only when the waveform size is large.
+When waveforms in a label are overlaid with the Bus option, the value of the data is displayed in the base selected in the Listing menu to the right of each new transition in the waveform display.
+This happens only when the waveform size is set to large.

-If the sec/Div is set to view a large increment of time, or the waveform scaling is set to small or medium, the state data readout does not fit between transitions.
-To display the state data readouts within the waveform, expand the sec/Div and use the large waveform setting.
+If the field is set to view a large amount of data, or the waveform scaling is set to small or medium, the state data readout does not fit between transitions.
+To display the state data readouts within the waveform, zoom in on the data and use the large waveform setting.